ossf/census/README.md

 # Core Infrastructure Initiative Census

-Automated review of open source software projects
+Automated quantitative review of open source software projects.

-This project contains programs and documentation to help identify open source software (OSS) projects that may need additional investment to improve security.
+This project contains programs and documentation to help identify open source software (OSS) projects that may need additional investment to improve security, by combining a variety of metrics.

 Key files include: